MMomoCalc

 FAQ

-What is the SWIFT code for Ecobank Nigeria?
+What is the SWIFT code for Ecobank Nigeria and when do I need it?

 Source: Ecobank Nigeria's official website + Wise SWIFT directory.
 Last verified: 2026-06-04.
 SWIFT codes change rarely but always confirm with your bank before initiating a transfer.
 Educational only — not financial advice.